Like numerous other affairs, Japan hosts a unique approach to resume writing than what other nations follow.

-It is a Japanese traditional format for resume writing that does not requires any additional cover letter.
-It is a standard 2-page form that have more of your personal information than the list of your talent.
-This rirekisho template is almost everywhere acceptable in the Japanese organizations.
+It is a Japanese traditional format for resume writing that does not require any additional cover letter.
+It is a standard 2-page form that has more of your personal information than the list of your talent.
+This rirekisho template is almost everywhere acceptable in Japanese organizations.

-You have to fill this form in your own hand writing.
+You have to fill this form in your handwriting.
 It is because, as per Japanese belief, they can know better about a person through his handwriting.
-This technique is similar to graphology, which is used in France.
+This technique is similar to graphology, which used in France.

 Tips to Write a Japanese Resume:

 There are chances that you may have applied to big or even biggest organizations in various parts of the world, without a photo on your resume.
 This, however, cannot be the case, if you want to get a job in Japan.

 A resume without a photo is simply unacceptable.
 It would be great if you can get that perfectly clicked photo for your resume.